pennyw1ze/NotesMasterECS/SoftwareEngeneering/RECAP.md

 #### Restful services
-Representational stato transfer is a paradigm, references to simple application interfaces transmitting data over HTTP without any additional layers (requires specific archytectural styles).
+Representational status transfer is a paradigm, references to simple application interfaces transmitting data over HTTP without any additional layers (requires specific archytectural styles).
 Metaphorically, we have URIs as nouns and HTTP commands as verbs.
 Has state, meaning having application state.
 Methods have been previously defined -kinfd of RPC-.
 Example: